Exploring vs Exploiting: My Potbelly’s Experience

 IT.
 WAS.
 DELICIOUS.

 This event triggered some light soul searching.
 Potbelly’s was clearly a winner.
 But why hadn’t I tried it sooner?
 What mistake had I been making?
-After all, my then current method for selecting restaurants actually worked really well, but something was missing.
+It couldn’t have been a major mistake in my decision-making process because my then current method for selecting restaurants actually worked really well, but still, something was missing.

 Numbers Games and Kissing Toads

-Later in life, I came across this idea that incapsulated my mistake: risk is both the potential for losses, BUT ALSO, gains foregone.
-While my original strategy had led to many satisfied meals and thus minimized “losses”, the strategy’s low variance nature came with an unfortunate byproduct—missed opportunities.
-I hadn’t fully appreciated “what I didn’t know”.
+Later in life, I came across this idea that captures my mistake: risk is both the potential for losses, but also gains foregone.
+While my original strategy had led to many satisfied meals and thus minimized “losses”, the strategy’s low variance nature hindered exploration—leading to missed opportunities.
+What I didn’t know was costing me.

-Though the real story here isn’t the Epicurean drive of my youth; it’s my former strategy.
+But the real story here isn’t the Epicurean drive of my 20s; it’s my former decision-making strategy that kept my world small.
 In the fullness if time, I came to understand that it could be self-defeating to choose my most-favored restaurants all too often.
-The low variation strategy meant my world of food stayed small, and I was none the wiser.
-I was stuck at a local maximum, not a global one.
+My low variation strategy killed exploration, and I was none the wiser.

-Fast forward to today; it’s not always about a-bird-in-the-hand certainty.
-I recognize some games are numbers games, where the winners ultimately pay for the losers.
-In this case, I needed to explore more often—instead of merely exploiting the same fishing holes.
+Fast forward to today.
+I try to be more mindful of realizing decision-making is not always about a-bird-in-the-hand certainty.
+Some games are numbers games, where the winners ultimately pay for the losers.
+In the case of food selection, I needed to explore more often—instead of merely exploiting the same spots over and over again.

-College me was trying to minimize the number of toads I kissed along the way, which made sense to me at the time, but now I realize even that’s not always the best long-term strategy.
-Said differently, you should explore your environment more and mix in experiments (e.g. trying new places, strategies or things) to occasionally verify that you’re not unwittingly stuck at a local maximum.
+College me was trying to minimize the number of toads I kissed along the way, which made sense to me at the time.
+But now I understand that avoiding toads is not always the best long-term strategy.
+What I’m getting at is you should explore your environment more— mix in experiments (e.g. trying new places, investing strategies, diets, exercise routines, etc) to occasionally verify that you’re not unknowingly stuck at a local maximum.
+You might just fine a few more winners along your journey than you otherwise would

 Conclusion